cincanproject/cincan-command/docs/advanced_usage.rst

       However, depending on the ``WORKDIR`` value of the container, you may get unexpected files to the current directory, such as *tmp/result.pcap* with the above sample.

-   b) By default, the ``cincan`` command treats all existing files listed in command-line arguments as input files, so it may also upload output files if those already exists when a command is invoked.
+   b) By default, the ``cincan run`` command treats all existing files listed in command-line arguments as input files, so it may also upload output files if those already exists when a command is invoked.
 For example, when you run the following command several times, you will notice that the file ``result.pcap`` gets uploaded to the container only to be overwritten.

       .. code-block:: shell